Bodenseekreis: History

 The district was created in 1973, when the previous district Tettnang was merged with most of the district Überlingen.

 Geography

 The district is located at the northern shore of Lake Constance (Bodensee), which also gives the district its name.
-The landscape covered by the district is called Oberschwäbisches Hügelland and Westallgäuer Hügelland, and as the name suggests it is mostly hilly landscape.
+The landscape covered by the district is called Oberschwäbisches Hügelland and Westallgäuer Hügelland, and as the name suggests it is a mostly hilly landscape.

 Partnerships

 The district has a partnership with the Muldentalkreis in Saxony, Germany, as well as with the Polish district Częstochowa.

 Coat of arms

 The blue colour as well as the three wavy lines at the bottom of the coat of arms represent the Lake Constance.
 The wheel derives from the coat of arms of the Lords of Markdorf and Raderach, but it also represents the industry in the district.